Satisfaction and Violation of the Fluctuation-Dissipation Relation in spin ice materials

-In Figure \ref{fig_FDT_DTO} and Figure \ref{fig_FDT_HTO}, the spectral noise density $S(f)$ is plotted together with $D(f)$ for \dto\ and for \hto\ respectively.
-In \dto, the shape of the noise is similar to previous reports \cite{Dusad19, Samarakoon22, Hallen22}.
-In \hto, the shape is slightly different with the presence of two shoulders down to 1 K, due the existence of two relaxation times in the system \cite{Wang21}, which can be clearly seen in the ac susceptibility (see inset of Figure~\ref{fig_FDT_HTO}).
-Despite these differences, in both systems, $S(f)$ and $D(f)$ overlap down to 300 and 400 mK, in \dto\ and \hto\ respectively, thus well below the freezing temperature (650~mK) measured in magnetization measurements.
-This means that the FDR (Equation (\ref{eq_FDT})) is obeyed even in the non-ergodic regime, and suggests that while the system fails to evolve towards its equilibrium state when lowering the temperature or applying a magnetic field, the local dynamics of the spin ice state behave as if the system was at equilibrium.
-This is in agreement with simulations on the dumbbell model of spin ice parameterised for \dto\ and using stochastic dynamics, which find that the FDR is obeyed down to $400$ mK, when the system is allowed to reach local equilibrium \cite{Raban22}.
-This contrasts however with the picture of spin ice behaving as a glass at low temperature \cite{Eyvazov18, Samarakoon22b}.
+In Figs. \ref{fig_FDT_DTO} and \ref{fig_FDT_HTO}, the spectral noise density $S(f)$ is plotted together with $D(f)$ for \dto\ and for \hto, respectively.
+In \dto, the measured noise is consistent with previous measurements \cite{Dusad19, Samarakoon22, footnote}: above 0.6 K, $S(f)$ follows a power law dependence at high frequency and exhibits a plateau at low frequency; the separation between the two regimes defining the characteristic relaxation time.
+At lower temperature, the plateau regime is not reached in the measurements.
+In \hto, the shape of the noise is slightly different with the presence of two shoulders down to 1 K, due to the existence of two relaxation times in the system \cite{Wang21}, which can be clearly seen in the ac susceptibility (see inset of Fig.~\ref{fig_FDT_HTO}).
+Despite these differences, in both systems, $S(f)$ and $D(f)$ overlap down to 300 and 400~mK, in \dto\ and \hto\ respectively, thus well below the freezing temperature (650~mK) measured in magnetization measurements.
+This means that the FDR [Eq.~(\ref{eq_FDT})] is obeyed even in the non-ergodic regime and suggests that, while the system fails to evolve towards its equilibrium state when lowering the temperature or applying a magnetic field, the local dynamics of the spin ice state behave as if the system was at equilibrium.
+This is in agreement with simulations on the dumbbell model of spin ice parameterized for \dto.
+Using stochastic dynamics, it was found that the FDR is obeyed down to $400$ mK, when the system is allowed to reach local equilibrium \cite{Raban22}.
+This contrasts, however, with the picture of spin ice behaving as a glass at low temperature \cite{Eyvazov18, Samarakoon22b}.
 This implies that for all intents and purposes, down to these temperatures, the ac susceptibility and noise measurements are equivalent methods to probe the dynamics and correlation functions in the system.
-Nevertheless the ease and precision of ac susceptibility measurements make it the better tool.
+Nevertheless, the ease and precision of ac susceptibility measurements make it the better tool.